-Form W-4, Employee’s Withholding Allowance Certificate, is a new hire form your employees must complete.
-On the form, an employee lists the number of withholding allowances they want to claim to determine how much federal income tax is withheld from their wages.
-And, employees must fill out personal information on Form W-4, such as their name, address, and SSN.
+Form W-4, Employee’s Withholding Certificate, is a new hire form your employees must complete.
+Use Form W-4 to determine how much to withhold in federal income taxes from employee wages.
+Employees must fill out personal information on Form W-4, such as their name, address, marital status, and SSN.

 Form I-9, Employment Eligibility Verification, is a form used to confirm your employee is legally allowed to work in the U.S. On an I-9 form, employees must fill out their name, address, and SSN.
 And, employees must provide you with personal identification (e.g., passport, SSN card, driver’s license, etc.) for you to review along with their completed form.

 Depending on your state and business, you might also need to gather additional new hire documents, such as a state W-4 form, from employees.
 An employee must list their SSN on a state W-4 form.